 District Title IX Coordinator - Season Chan, HR Specialist

 District Title IX Back-Up Coordinator - Jordan Stuhan, Secondary Principal

 Title IX Committee Members:

-Bill Crane, Assistant Superintendent
+Bill Crane, Superintendent

 Jason Vogel, Secondary Assistant Principal/Athletic Director